sc-ventures/cloudbreak-documentation/docs/credentials.md

 To set a default credential:

-1. In the Cloudbreak UI, select **Credentials** from the left pane.
+1. In the Cloudbreak UI, select **Credentials** from the navigation pane.
 2. Click **Set as default** next to the credential that you would like to set as default.
 3. Click **Yes** to confirm.